argoproj/applicationset/docs/Generators.md

 Any `config.json` files found under the `cluster-config` directory will be parameterized based on the `path` wildcard pattern specified.
 Within each file JSON fields are flattened into key/value pairs, with this ApplicationSet example using the `cluster.address` as `cluster.name` parameters in the template.

+!!! note "Supported file formats"
-**Note**: Only JSON file parsing is currently supported.
+    Only JSON file parsing is currently supported.
 The work to add support for YAML files is [tracked here](https://github.com/argoproj-labs/applicationset/issues/106).

 As with other generators, clusters *must* already be defined within Argo CD, in order to generate Applications for them.